Jack Colback: Nottingham Forest

 In January 2018, Colback joined Championship club Nottingham Forest on loan for the rest of the 2017–18 season.
 After joining Forest, he accused Newcastle United manager Rafael Benítez of disrespecting him during his stint at the club, claiming that he was "treated more like a number than a human being".
-That July, Colback returned to Forest on a season-long loan, with an obligation to a permanent transfer at the end of the league campaign.
+That July, Colback returned to Forest on a season-long loan, with an option to make a permanent transfer at the end of the season.

 After the permanent transfer to Forest did not occur, Colback remained at Newcastle for a further season before returning to Forest on a free transfer from 11 August 2020 onwards.
 Colback had continued to live in Nottingham after his return to Newcastle United, as his wife and children had settled in the city.
 His third Forest debut came on 12 September, in a losing effort to Queens Park Rangers.
 Colback was released by Forest on 2 June 2023.

 Queens Park Rangers

 Colback joined QPR on 1 August 2023, signing a two-year deal.
 He made his debut for the club as a half time substitute in the 1–0 loss to Ipswich Town.
 A week later, Colback scored his first goal for Queens Park Rangers in a 2–1 away loss to Southampton.
 The following week, he scored again, this time in a 2–0 away win against Middlesbrough.

+On 1 September 2025, Queens Park Rangers confirmed that Colback would not be returning to the club with his contract having expired at the end of the 2024–25 season.

+Anstey Nomads

+After spending six months without a club, Colback joined eighth-tier side Anstey Nomads in February 2026.